 Also, make sure not to wait for the scenic elevator to open.
 You can access the lower walkway by a set of stairs.

 Back on the upper level, keep an eye out for the birds that appear to be flying right into the sheer wall of water and disappearing on the other side.
 They are the Great dusky swifts, and they like to nest next to waterfalls and rocky cliffs.

 The Waterfall Trail

 Sadly, by the time you finish exploring the Devil’s Throat, the walking trail for exploring the rest of the falls starts turning into a bit of a zoo.
-You can avoid some of the crowds by walking along the road, instead of following the trail.
+You can avoid some of the crowds by walking along the road instead of following the trail.
 But you will still have to queue up for the viewpoints.

 Macuco Safari Boat ride

-If there is one attraction not to be missed on the Brazilian side of the falls, it is the Macuco Safari speedboat ride (stop 3 on the bus).
-The experience starts with a bit of an unnecessary educational ride in a very slow train through the jungle.
+If there is one attraction not to be missed on the Brazilian side of the falls, it is the Macuco Safari speedboat ride (stop three on the bus).
+The experience starts with a bit of an unnecessary educational ride on a very slow train through the jungle.
 The guide provides a commentary in three languages consecutively: Portuguese, Spanish and English, and it would have been faster to walk up to the boat landing!

 After the train ride, there is an optional walking safari on offer as well, though most people choose to continue to the boat ‘landing’.

 Tip: Purchase your tickets online (BR$386) to avoid queueing up for them in the park

 From the ‘landing’ that contains a gift shop and lockers for your bags, you are taken down to the water’s edge, where you choose whether you want a ‘dry’ boat or ‘wet’ boat.